 - Partnership at Will

-Partnership at will can de be defined as when there is no clause mentioned about the expiration of a partnership firm.
+Partnership at Will can be defined as when there is no clause mentioned about the expiration of a partnership firm.
 Under section 7 of the Indian Partnership Act 1932, the two conditions that have to be fulfilled by a firm to become a Partnership at Will are:

 - The partnership agreement should have not any fixed expiration date.